Rualexandra/Portfolio-/README.md

 # Portfolio-

-This is my official Portfolio!
+Hello! my name is Alexandra Ruiz and this is my official Portfolio!
+I know it might not look luke mutch for now but I am extremely proud because just a couple weeks ago I barely had any idea of what coding even was.
 As a first time developer I will be showing off my new learned skills and will be updating this as I continue to learn and create.
 Follow me on my journey!

 # User Story